Case management guidelines

 What we can pay for

-We can help pay the reasonable costs of case management for our clients when prior approval has been given by the TAC.
+We can help pay the reasonable costs of case management for our clients when prior approval in writing has been given by the TAC.

 We can approve the provision of reasonable, strengths-based case management services for a client who has sustained injuries resulting from a transport accident, and requires the specific expertise of a case manager.
 Case managers may assist with:

 - Finding sustainable accommodation.